mnwuzor/showhideDivElement/README.md

 ## showhideDivElement
-This script is to help those that want to integrate a DIV How/Show element in their web application.
+This script is to help anyone that wants to integrate a Hide/Show DIV element in their web application.

 It's quite easy to use.
 Simply edit the code below to suit your need